LovreDzaja/LDZNextjsZavrsniProjekt2023/README.md

 This project is not associated with any license as it is a personal project.
 Unauthorized use, distribution, or modification of any files within this repository is not permitted.

-## Contact

-If you have any questions or concerns regarding this project, you can reach out to Lovre Dzaja at lovre.dzaja@example.com.

 Thank you for your interest in LDZNextjsZavrsniProjekt2023!